The easiest way to capture UTM Parameters in Elementor Forms

 Elementor Forms does have an option where you can add some hidden fields to a form and it will pull UTM data from the URL and write it into those hidden fields.

-The problem with this approach is that the UTM parameters MUST be present on the page the form is completed on.
+The problem with this approach is that it only works if the visitor submits the form on the exact same page they initially landed on.

 This ultimately means that you'll get more accurate data and be able to properly understand the ROI of your campaigns.